devmurean/orm-profiling/README.md

 ### Multiple Iteration
 ```
-sudo php profiler --n=10 "
+sudo php profiler --n=10
 ```

 ## Profiling Result

-Profiling results is automatically stored in `results`.
+Profiling results is automatically stored in `results` (default name).
 The results can be visualized using [KCachegrind](https://kcachegrind.github.io/html/Download.html) or similar tools.